Brewers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .318 with a double, two triples, a walk and four RBI.
+- Ramirez has picked up at least one hit in five games in a row.
+During his last five outings he is batting .364 with a double, two triples, a home run, a walk and four RBI.

 Ramírez Recent Games